WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. adjective: tending to cause disagreement or hostility between people. 容易导致人与人之间分歧或敌意的。

+- dizzy

+  1. adjective: having or involving a sensation of spinning around and losing one's balance.

+     _"Jonathan had begun to suffer dizzy spells"_

+  2. verb: make (someone) feel unsteady, confused, or amazed.

+     _"her nearness dizzied him"_

+  3. phrase: the dizzy heights - a position of great importance.

+     _"the dizzy heights of TV stardom"_

 - dominant

   1. adjective: most important, powerful, or influential.